-North Tees and Hartlepool NHS Foundation Trust has bid adieu to a well-loved and dedicated colleague in April, who has retired after 25 years’ service.
+We have bid adieu to a well-loved and dedicated colleague in April as he retires after 25 years’ service.

 Steve shared how overwhelmed and touched he was by all the heartfelt messages sent in by colleagues past and present.
 Thanking colleagues and family for attending the event and speaking about how much pride he felt for the job.

 “It’s really wonderful how much effort everyone has gone to sharing their well wishes and I’m really overwhelmed by all the lovely comments.

 “I would categorically say that my greatest achievement, besides my family, has been my successful career within the NHS.
 I feel proud to say that I’ve worked in a career and within an organisation that has given me joy, that has given value and to which I can truly say I have contributed something worthwhile.

 “It’s really a special organisation to work for, and I’ve had some amazing colleagues to work alongside.
 Colleagues who I hope go on to do some truly amazing things and that I’ll soon be able to boast that I’ve had a hand in supporting their careers!”

 First to welcome guests and share her thoughts was retired care group director Julie Parkes.
 Julie left the Trust in March 2020 and previously managed Steve.
 She spoke about him being a well-loved individual, with huge passion for the job.

 Julie commented: “Steve is a larger than life character – he was truly dedicated in working on the very best outcomes for his patients and developing and supporting his workforce.